A Perfectly Truthful Calibration Measure: Calibration Errors with Two Bins

 \section{Calibration Errors with Two Bins}

-In this section, we formally define our new calibration measure: the \emph{averaged two-bin calibration error} (ATB) as well as its $\ell_1$ variant ($\atbone$).
-We show that these two errors are quadratically related (\Cref{lem: atb 1-atb}).
-We also discuss their various properties: truthfulness (for ATB only), continuity, sample complexity for estimation, and computational efficiency.
-In the next section (\Cref{sec:atbone}), we establish their quantitative relationships to $\smooth$ and $\distcal$. \begin{definition} For any distribution $J$ of prediction-state pairs $(v,y)\in [0,1]\times \{0,1\}$, we define the \emph{averaged two-bin calibration error (ATB)} and its $\ell_1$ variant as follows:
+In this section, we formally define our calibration measure: the \emph{averaged two-bin calibration error} (ATB).
+We show that $\atb$ satisfies the following properties in the literature: completeness and soundness, truthfulness, continuity, sample complexity for estimation, and computational efficiency.
+Our proof of the completeness and soundness relies heavily on the quadratic relationship between $\atb$ and its $\ell_1$ variant ($\atbone$).
+We will show that $\atbone$ linearly approximates existing calibration measures, implying the completeness and soundness of both $\atbone$ and $\atb$. \begin{definition} For any distribution $J$ of prediction-state pairs $(v,y)\in [0,1]\times \{0,1\}$, we define the \emph{averaged two-bin calibration error (ATB)} and its $\ell_1$ variant as follows:

 Correspondingly, for any prediction sequence $\vreport\in [0,1]^T$ and ground-truth sequence $\vpred\in [0,1]^T$,